bobadair/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 ### Occupancy Groups

-A **group** thing interfaces to an occupancy group, which shows occcupancy/vacancy status for an area or room with one or more occupancy sensors.
+A **ogroup** thing interfaces to an occupancy group, which shows occcupancy/vacancy status for an area or room with one or more occupancy sensors.
 On RadioRA2 and HomeWorks QS systems, you should generally choose to interface to either an occupancy group or individual occupancy sensors for a given area.
-On Caseta systems, you cannot interface to individual sensors and must use the *group* thing.
+On Caseta systems, you cannot interface to individual sensors and must use the *ogroup* thing.
 The `integrationId` parameter must be set to the occupancy group ID.

 The binding creates one read-only *groupstate* channel, item type String, category Motion.